The Wheel of Life Assessment

 Ask yourself the questions below:

-How satisfied do I feel in this area right now — today?”
+Reflecting on how satisfied you feel in this area right now, today?”

 • Not last year.